• Skip to primary navigation

 Make strawberry rhubarb syrup.

-• Add the syrup ingredients to a small saucepan and bring to a simmer.
-Reduce heat to low and cook for 5 minutes.
-Allow mixture to cool slightly, then pour through a fine mesh strainer into a bowl to remove the chunks of fruit.
+• Allow mixture to cool slightly, then pour through a fine mesh strainer into a bowl to remove the chunks of fruit.
 Gently press the fruit with a wooden spoon to make sure as much of the fruit juice is extracted as possible.
-Refrigerate the syrup until chilled.

 Make margarita.

-• Add margarita ingredients to a cocktail shaker with ice.
-Shake well to combine, then pour into a glass filled with ice and enjoy!
+• Shake well to combine, then strain into a glass filled with ice and enjoy!

 Notes